seralexeev/xrabbit.dev/README.md

   - 147-1.jpg
 ```

-Today I connected all the wires and components.
-I had to take it apart and put it back together five times because every time some new crap happened.
+Today I wired up all the cables and components.
+Had to take it apart and put it back together five times because every time some new crap came up.

-On the bright side the battery is really awesome.
-First of all it can pass current when connected to the charger and it can charge and power the robot at the same time.
+On the bright side, the battery is awesome.
+First, it can pass current when it’s plugged into the charger and it can charge and power the robot at the same time.

 ---